AI Workshop: learn to build apps with AI →

 I added the Paddle button to my online course page, so people could click the “Buy now” button and the nice Paddle popup would show up.

-The popup has a loading indicator, a circle with a spinner inside, and there was an issue: when clicking the “Buy now” button, the spinner indicator was not centered inside the circle, as show in this gif:
+The popup has a loading indicator, a circle with a spinner inside, and there was an issue: when clicking the “Buy now” button, the spinner indicator was not centered inside the circle, as shown in this gif:

 I didn’t really know what was causing the issue, so I was thinking how to solve it.